Oscar (footballer, born 1991): Shanghai Port

-Return to Sao Paulo
+Return to São Paulo

-On 25 December 2024, Oscar secured a return to Sao Paulo, signing a 3-year contract.
+On 25 December 2024, Oscar secured a return to São Paulo, signing a 3-year contract.
 "I'm happy to be back in Brazil and to be able to play for Sao Paulo, which is the club where I started out, where I made my base and where I grew up," he said in a statement.
 "I thank you for the affection I have received on social media these past few days and I will do my best to achieve great things together."
+He made his debut in the second half of a friendly match against Cruzeiro on January 16, 2025.

+Retirement

+On 12 December 2025, Oscar informed São Paulo that he had decided to end his football career due to health problem caused by fainting during a medical examination.
+The termination of his contract with the club, which was still valid until 31 December 2027, occurred amicably and the athlete officially announced his retirement on 4 April 2026.

 International career

 Youth

 On 20 August 2011, Oscar scored three goals in the 2011 FIFA U-20 World Cup final win against Portugal, becoming the first player to score a hat-trick in the FIFA U-20 World Cup final.
 This performance was immediately compared to the 1966 hat trick by Geoff Hurst as only the second time a single player scored three goals in a World Cup final match.